 Although I haven't actually tested my soil, I've started to strongly suspect we have slightly acidic soil, judging by the kinds of plants which thrive in the garden, and by some which just haven't taken and have died.
 I might confirm this with one of those soil tester kits in order to help guide my planting in future.

 I had a day off from work today, so decided to take a wander down to our local shops.
-My local greengrocer's always has a selection of very reasonably placed garden plants out the from and I managed to pick up this erica darleyensis (a type of heather) for £1!
+My local greengrocer's always has a selection of very reasonably placed garden plants out the front and I managed to pick up this erica darleyensis (a type of heather) for £1!
 A couple of fat bumblebees were going crazy for it as soon as I put it out in the garden today.
 I'm looking forward to seeing how well it grows in the newly-created space in my border.